Rebraws/Rebraws.github.io/_posts/2019-10-01-ATutorAuthBypass.md

 Now that we have the value for from_password_hidden we only have to send a login request with the parameters token=REBRAWS and form_password_hidden=4c3174453fcff6b123d5542b0c0cf163258862a6, see Figure 7.

 ![bypass](/images/ATutor/bypass.png)
-sub><sup>Figure 6.
+<sub><sup>Figure 7.
 Crafted request to bypass authentication </sup></sub>

 ![bypass2](/images/ATutor/bypass2.png)
-<sub><sup>Figure 7.
+<sub><sup>Figure 8.
 Succesfully logged in as Administrator</sup></sub>

-Finally in figure 6 we can see the crafted request and in figure 7 we have succesfully got in as Administrator, but remember that this is only exploitable if we know the hashed password of the user and in this case we know it because of the previous SQL injection vulnerability.
+Finally in figure 7 we can see the crafted request and in figure 8 we have succesfully got in as Administrator, but remember that this is only exploitable if we know the hashed password of the user and in this case we know it because of the previous SQL injection vulnerability.

 Thanks for reading and if you have any suggestion or question you can send me a PM to Twitter! [@Rebraws1](https://twitter.com/Rebraws1)